Groupthink

 The tendency to overestimate how many other people share one's own beliefs, preferences, habits, or reactions.

-The tendency to do (or believe) things because many other people do (or believe) the same.
-Related to groupthink and herd behavior
+The tendency to do things because many other people do the same.

 The tendency to prefer the current option, default, or inherited arrangement simply because it is the current option, default, or inherited arrangement.

-The tendency for someone to act when faced with a problem even when inaction would be more effective, or to act when no evident problem exists
+The tendency for someone to act when faced with a problem even when inaction would be more effective, or to act when no evident problem exists.

 The tendency to take disproportionate credit for successes while locating failures in bad luck, unfair circumstances, or other people.

-The tendency to judge the quality of a decision mainly by how things turned out rather than by the quality of the reasoning under the uncertainty that existed at the time.
+The tendency to judge a decision mainly by its result rather than by the quality of the reasoning behind it.

 The tendency to explain other people's behavior too quickly in terms of character while underweighting situational pressures and constraints.